mukundan-chariar1/humanoid_envs/README.md

-# Humanoid environments for Biomechanics
+# Humanoid environments for Biomechanics RL